lrns/opera-gcal-sd/README.md

 * Date formating is done using http://www.javascripttoolbox.com/lib/date/index.php library.

-## Limitation
+## Limitations
-* Notifications (alerts) are not possible due to limitations of Opera Extension API
+* Native notifications are not (currently) possible due to limitations of Opera Extension API
 * Syncing Tasks from Google Calendar is not possible because of limitations of Google Calendar Data API

 ## Changelog
-* 3.0 - Updated for Opera 15, added Polish translation
+* 3.0 - Updated for Opera 15+, added Polish translation
 * 2.5 - Estonian, Italian and Russian translations
 * 2.4 - fixed time zone settings, added German and Japanese translations, 12h clock option
 * 2.3 - Czech translation, more debug options